 The Spanish glass factory in La Granja

-In Portugal, the glass factory Real Fábrica de Vidros was founded in Coina in 1719.
-In 1764 the Marquês de Pombal founded the Real Fábrica de Panos in Covilhã.
+In Portugal, the Real Fábrica de Vidros glass factory was founded in Coina in 1719.
+In 1764, the Marquês de Pombal founded the Real Fábrica de Panos in Covilhã.

 Poland-Lithuania

-Outside Europe
+Outside of Europe

-Manufactory in Soho, England, around 1800
+Manufactory in Soho, England around 1800

 Manufactories lead to higher productivity, but also bring disadvantages for craftsmen and workers.
 Although initially only to a small extent, the manufacturing period creates a hierarchy among the workers for the first time:

-Monotonous work is perceived as intellectually underchallenged.
+Monotonous work is perceived as intellectually inadequate.

 The modern term

-.Which 5 watches are suitable for investment?
+Which 5 watches are suitable as an investment?
 Vintage watches or modern timepieces?